CodyCBakerPhD/BBQS-EMBER-docs/user-stories/clip-extractor/story-01-share-a-tracking-failure-case.md

 **Persona:** Scientific researcher using pose estimation as a part of analysis pipeline.

-> As a **pose estimation researcher**, I want to extract the few seconds where my tracker lost an animal, with the predicted pose drawn on top, so that I can show a collaborator or the task force exactly what went wrong without sending a multi-gigabyte recording.
+> As a **scientist using pose estimation**, I want to extract the few seconds where my tracker lost an animal, with the predicted pose drawn on top, so that I can show a collaborator or the task force exactly what went wrong without sending a multi-gigabyte recording.

 **Why it matters.** Most of the useful conversation in pose estimation is about failures: identity swaps, dropped keypoints, occlusions.
 Today those conversations happen over screenshots or vague timestamps.
 A screenshot loses the motion that explains the failure.
 A timestamp assumes the recipient has the file.